 By default, GraFit graphs have just a single x and y axis.
 Any additional axes must be added to the graph using the Axis Manager, which allows axes to be created or deleted, and simplifies generation of split or multiple axes.

 Running the Axis Manager

-To activate the Axis Manager, select the graph to modify and choose the Graph | Axis Manager command.
+To activate the Axis Manager, use the mouse to select the graph that you wish to modify, then choose the Axis Manager command65 from the Graph tab.
 This will launch the Axis Manager Wizard.